Manage updates on ChromeOS devices

 Gradually roll out updates

 Not recommended.
-Google Cloud supports only the latest version of ChromeOS.
+Only the latest version of ChromeOS is supported.

 You can release ChromeOS updates to devices using a staged rollout schedule.
 With a staged rollout, only a percentage of devices initially get the update.
 You can increase the percentage over time to gradually roll out updates to all devices in your organization.
 You can also set up gradual updates for specific groups or departments.
 The devices that you specify are chosen at random for each new rollout.
-The date that some devices update might be after the release date.
+The date that some devices update might be after a new release.
+You should choose the fewest days possible, such as 2 or 3.
+If you roll out updates over a longer period, some users might fall behind by more than one version.
+Download and view this example staged rollout policy exception scenario.

 1. Sign in to your Google Admin console.